 90% was the average cart abandonment rate as measured by “Ve Interactive” in Q2 2016.
 Whether you are on the average, it’s highly likely that large shares of your visitors add items to their basket before leaving it all without any further warning.
 How to fix this issue?
-We introduce you to 5 measures to implement to efficiently deal with the worst nightmare of e-Merchandising professionals!
+We introduce you to 5 measures to implement to efficiently deal with the worst nightmare of eCommerce Merchandising professionals!

 Tackling cart abandonment will help you to increase your sales and your turnover.
 This issue is even more pressing as it deals with prospects or customers who have already shown interest in your products or services!

 You first should understand why visitors abandon their basket, how to make them come back and how you should improve your check-out process in the long run.

 Here are 5 tips that will help you with just that!

 Measure 1: Use retargeting to get customers back

 Sudden loss of connection, many interruptions and distractions… Plenty of daily life moments prevent your visitors from finalizing their purchase.
 This means that part of cart abandonment can simply be dealt with by reminding customers that they have saved products in their basket.
 There are several ways you can do it:

 - By sending automated reminder emails to customers if they happened to be already logged onto your website;

 - By using retargeting campaigns that show the offer or the product viewed within proespects’ Facebook feed or through retargeting ads.

 Measure 2: Build trust at order confirmation stages